← Explore the method

 The decision on the table

-Cascade Cold Logistics, a cold chain facility in Edwardsville, IL, read here as an operational decision rather than a benchmark.
+Brightfield Cold Chain is a multi-zone NH₃ cold-storage facility in Edwardsville, IL, read here as an operational decision, whether to commit $28M before the 2027 refinance, rather than a benchmark ranking.

 Why the obvious read can be wrong

-A lighting-and-controls retrofit cannot touch load that lives in structural refrigeration duty, dock-door infiltration, or defrost cycling, so the visible above-median number may be a misread rather than an inefficiency the retrofit can capture.
+A lighting-and-controls retrofit cannot touch load that lives in refrigeration duty, dock-door infiltration, or defrost cycling, so the visible above-median number may be a misread rather than an inefficiency the retrofit can capture.
+The cheap tell is in the operating record: the duty profile, the door-cycle rate, and the defrost cadence say more about the energy story than the benchmark table does.

 What a governed read reviews